donvipre/ansible-role-docker_handbrake/README.md

 # Ansible Role: docker_handbrake

-An Ansible role to deploy handbrake application as container.
+An Ansible role to deploy handbrake application as [container](https://github.com/jlesage/docker-handbrake).
+Thanks to Jocelyn Le Sage for this!

 ## Requirements